-A. Each taxpayer shall account for all 12 months of the calendar year as to their place of domicile and the months in each place and also provide the name of each Borough, Township or City in which they lived during the calendar year.

-B. Figures may be rounded to the nearest whole dollar, except where prohibited as indicated on the tax return form.

-C. All appropriate schedules, W-2 forms and 1099 forms shall be enclosed with the tax return when received.
-Tax returns shall be considered as incomplete without the appropriate schedules, W-2 forms and 1099 forms.

-D. Tax returns received without the applicable tax and penalty and interest shall be considered as being an incomplete filing as the return cannot be processed without payments.

-E. Taxpayers with earnings in another State and having paid tax on earnings there must provide a copy of the State tax return for that State, plus their Pennsylvania personal income tax return.
+- A. Each taxpayer shall account for all 12 months of the calendar year as to their place of domicile and the months in each place and also provide the name of each Borough, Township or City in which they lived during the calendar year. - B. Figures may be rounded to the nearest whole dollar, except where prohibited as indicated on the tax return form. - C. All appropriate schedules, W-2 forms and 1099 forms shall be enclosed with the tax return Form 214 when received.
+Tax returns shall be considered as incomplete without the appropriate Schedules, W-2 forms and 1099 forms. - D. Tax returns received without the applicable tax and penalty and interest shall be considered as being an incomplete filing as the return cannot be processed without payments. - E. Taxpayers with earnings in another State and having paid tax on earnings there must provide a copy of the State tax return for that State, plus their Pennsylvania personal income tax return.
+(PA-40).

-F. Estimates of income and/or expenses by the taxpayer are not acceptable unless accepted by the Bureau administrator.

-G. Should the taxpayer omit the required expense deduction forms or if the expense deduction forms are not fully completed, the expense deductions shall be disallowed and shall be systematically denied without notification to the taxpayer.
-The taxpayer instructions shall also indicate this provision.

-H. Taxpayers may not submit Federal Schedule SE in lieu of Federal Form 1040 Schedules C, E, & F to this Bureau.

-I. Taxpayers may not submit Federal Schedule E form in lieu of submitting their applicable K-1 form.
-Failure to submit the completed K-1 form shall result in the rejection and return of the taxpayer's forms as an incomplete or fraudulent filing.

-J. The Bureau may acquire and utilize the Pennsylvania Department of Revenue, Individual Income Tax information regarding earned income and net profits for audit and compliance purposes.
+- F. Estimates of income and/or expenses by the taxpayer are not acceptable unless accepted by the Bureau administrator. - G. Should the taxpayer omit the required expense deduction forms or if the expense deduction forms are not fully completed, the expense deductions shall be disallowed and shall be systematically denied without notification to the taxpayer.
+The taxpayer instructions shall also indicate this provision. - H. Taxpayers may not submit Federal Schedules in lieu of Pennsylvania Schedules C, E, F, G, I, UE, RK-1, or NRK-1 to this Bureau. - I. Taxpayers may not submit Schedule E form in lieu of submitting their applicable K-1 form.
+Failure to submit the completed K-1 form shall result in the rejection and return of the taxpayer's forms as an incomplete or fraudulent filing. - J. The Bureau may acquire and utilize the Pennsylvania Department of Revenue, Individual Income Tax information regarding compensation and net profits for audit and compliance purposes.